 Assist with overcoming barriers to success such as tickets and fines, school access, immigration status, securing vital documents, and other legal challenges

-Include prosocial activities and recreational elements (e.g., sports, gym membership, or other social activity) as part of each youth’s transition to the community.
+Include prosocial activities and recreational elements (e.g., sports, gym membership, music enrichment, art, or other social activity) as part of each youth’s transition to the community.

 Treatment team members are trained in national best practices to support re-entry needs.
 They serve as program liaisons to the education and treatment providers in and out of custody.
 Multi-Disciplinary Team meetings will occur regularly and in response to any emerging issues.
 Regular reviews are conducted with youth and their family to review the case plan and discuss progress.
 Youth receive case management that includes effective communication and planning involving all supports with a focus on re-entry.
-The Court receives meaningful information about the case plan development and the youth’s progress toward completion of goals at an initial review hearing within 30 days of commitment and at regular reviews every six months thereafter.
+The Court receives meaningful information about the case plan development and the youth’s progress toward completion of goals at an initial review hearing within 30 days of commitment and at regular reviews every six months thereafter, and as needed.

 The Multi-Disciplinary Team will have a variety of program options to address identified risks and needs of each youth.
 Planned services include:

-Substance abuse education and counseling
+Substance use education and counseling

 Cognitive Behavioral Treatment and Moral Reasoning